Skip to main content

 “Sue Ryder Leckhampton Court Hospice is calm and gentle.
 You walk in and you feel like everyone has time for you, no matter what they are doing.”

-Honouring Leigh with a London Marathon and 100 mile run
+Honouring Leigh with the London Marathon and 100 mile run

 Last year, Jane ran the London Marathon in full Buzz Lightyear fancy dress, FaceTiming Leigh along the route.